Sadickachuli/Automated-Grant-Impact-Analysis/README.md

 - Upload a PDF grant report for analysis
 - Extract key themes and impact areas using spaCy
 - Perform sentiment analysis using a Transformer model
-- View the results in an interactive UI
+- View the results with an interactive UI

 ## 🛠️ Tech Stack